rohitx/CapstoneProject/README.md

 ![](Late_summer.png)
 <br>
 <br>
-Before I go into the motivation, the data, and the modeling process, I would like to explain verbally and visually the file structure of this repo.
+Before I go into the motivation, the data, and the modeling process, I would like to explain verbally and visually the directory structure of this repo.

 ## Repo Structure

-The Capstone project repo is divided into three main directories:
+The Capstone project repo is divided into three main directories: App, GetData, and Recommender.

 ```
 .